John M. Jackson

-John Murice Jackson (born June 1, 1950) is an American actor, best known for playing Rear Admiral A. J. Chegwidden on the CBS series JAG and also as a special guest star on its spinoff NCIS and recurring cast to its spinoff NCIS: Los Angeles.
+John Murice Jackson (born June 1, 1950) is an American actor, who played Rear Admiral A. J. Chegwidden on the CBS series JAG and was also a special guest star on the spin-off NCIS, and recurring cast to its spin-off NCIS: Los Angeles.

-John was forced to use his middle initial "M." for his professional name because there was already a "John Jackson" registered with the Screen Actors Guild when he joined the union and SAG rules prohibit two or more members from using exactly the same name.
+Jackson uses his middle initial "M." for his professional name because there was already a "John Jackson" registered with the Screen Actors Guild when he joined the union and SAG rules prohibit two or more members from using exactly the same name.

 Early life

 Jackson was born in Baton Rouge, Louisiana, and raised in Fort Worth, Texas.
 He played football and basketball at Arlington Heights High School in Fort Worth, graduating in 1968.
+A severe injury permanently sidelined his football career at the University of Texas without him ever lettering.
 After graduating from the University of Texas at Austin, Jackson taught social studies at LBJ High School in Austin, Texas.